kojiromike/magento-retail-order-management/docs/PRODUCT_EXPORT.md

 # Product Export

-When Magento is to be the system of record for product information (except for inventory management), the extension enables the system to be configured to export product data as XML files.
+When Magento is to be the system of record for product information (except for inventory management), the extension enables Magento to be configured to export product data as XML files.

 ## Contents